100 College Drive, P.O. Box 5001

 • following health and safety policies, procedures, and legislation

-3. Minimum 5 years of practical experience in the field of social sciences
+3. Minimum 7 years of recent progressive work experience related to the field of study

-4. Minimum 2 years of teaching experience or equivalent preferably in the college setting
+4. Minimum 2 years of teaching experience, or equivalent, preferably in a college setting

 5. Excellent record of teaching experience along with relevant work/community experience in the professional field or discipline appropriate to the area of instruction.
 Experience working with international students in a post-secondary setting is an asset.